Smooth structures on pseudomanifolds with isolated conical singularities: Pseudomanifolds w.i.c.s. and their smooth structures

 \begin{remark} Denote by $i$ the inclusion $M^{reg} \to M$.
 Condition (1) in Definition \ref{smooth} implies that $i$ is a smooth map.
 Since the kernel of the homomorphism $i^*:C^\infty (M) \to C^0 (M^{reg})$ is zero, we can regard $C^\infty (M)$ as a subalgebra of $C^\infty (M^{reg})$.
 In the same way we can regard $C^\infty _0 (M^{reg})$ as a subalgebra of $C^\infty (M)$. \end{remark}

-The existence of a smooth partition of unity on a smooth space is an important condition for the validity of many theorems in analysis and geometry, for example it is used in the proof of Lemma \ref{comp} below.
-In \cite{Mostow1979} Mostow analyzed several consequences of the existence of a smooth partition of unity.
-We will show that our smooth structures satisfy the existence of partition of unity.
+The existence of a smooth partition of unity on a smooth space is an important condition for the validity of many theorems in analysis and geometry \cite{Mostow1979}, for example it is used in the proof of Lemma \ref{comp} below.

 \begin{lemma} Let $s\in S$ and let $U$ be a neighborhood of $s$.
 Then there exists a function $f\in C^{\infty}(M)$ such that \begin{enumerate} \item $0\leq f\leq 1$ on $M$; \item $f(s)=1$; \item $f=0$ outside $U$. \end{enumerate} \end{lemma}